-Since 1981 the Center for Nursing has provided wellness services to campus students, faculty and staff as well as outreach services to community residents of all ages.
-Services include health assessments and nursing physicals, stress management and self-care assistance, family and group education and support sessions.
-Community outreach to vulnerable populations is a major emphasis of the center.
+Since 1981 the Center for Nursing has provided wellness services to University faculty and staff, as well as outreach services to community residents of all ages.
+Services include health education, wellness screenings, and therapy groups for survivors of childhood sexual abuse.
+Community outreach to vulnerable populations needing primary health care is provided through our satellite clinics.